 M-Audio Hammer 88

 I had the pleasure of playing a Hammer 88 at my local music store and was blown away at how realistic the keys felt.
 Also, this is one of the only keyboards in our roundup that has jacks for sustain, expression, and sostenuto pedals.
-It has very few controls, just pitch and mod wheels, octaves, and 88 keys, but what it does have is very well executed.
+It has very few controls, just pitch and mod wheels, octaves, and 88 weighted keys with aftertouch, but what it does have is very well executed.
 The impressive software suite includes Pro Tools First, Ableton Live Lite, Eleven Lite, plus Velvet, Hybrid 3, XPand!2, Mini Grand, DB-33, and LOOM from AIR Music Technology.
 If you’re a piano player at heart, this may be one of your best options.

 Arturia Keylab 61 MKII

-Arturia’s all-in-one keyboard solution comes with tons of controls and bundled software to justify its price tag.
-Sixteen RGB drum pads, nine faders, rotary encoders, and function buttons, transport controls, and programmable presets give you a ton of options beyond the piano roll.
+Arturia’s all-in-one MIDI keyboard controller solution comes with tons of controls and bundled software to justify its price tag.
+Sixteen RGB velocity-sensitive drum pads, nine faders, rotary encoders, and function buttons, transport controls, and programmable presets give you a ton of options beyond the piano roll.
 The back panel has CV/Gate outputs for controlling outboard synth modules, MIDI in and out, five pedal jacks including sustain and expression, and a power switch.
 The software bundle includes Ableton Live Lite, Arturia Piano V2 and Analog Lab from Arturia’s V-Collection, making this a complete studio solution worth careful consideration if you have the budget.
 The KeyLab is also available in 49-key configuration, or they sell the KeyLab Essential version with fewer drum pads and a toned-down software bundle.

 Native Instruments KOMPLETE KONTROL S49 MK2

 Multi-colored LEDs sit above each of the 49 weighted, velocity-sensitive Fatar keys on this beast of a MIDI controller to help you keep track of octaves, multiple instruments, or other functions you’ve mapped.
 The two LED screens with eight rotary encoders and buttons give you the ability to browse and modify Native Kontrol Standard (NKS) instruments, many of which are included in the KOMPLETE Select and Maschine Essentials software bundle the KONTROL S49 comes with.
-The back panel has two pedal inputs, MIDI in and out, and a power button.
+The back panel has two sustain pedal inputs, 5-pin MIDI in and out, and a power button.
 There are also 25- and 61-key models, and for those on a budget they also have the A-Series which has many of the same features without the screens or the extra software.

 Best MIDI Keyboard Accessories